fastmovingtarget/northernwutaiji/README.md

 MVP and MS1 basically implemented at this point, barring information and video breakdowns.
 Next step is User/token based authentication and algorithm based levelling up.

 ## Day 3 start:
-## Hour 1: Implementing a user data context to track currently active tasks and progress
+### Hour 1: Implementing a user data context to track currently active tasks and progress
+On reflection, I feel like user authentication is pointless to implement in this scope.
+Storing data with an API is simply impractical for such a small project.
+The same applies for booking forms, it's not practical unless I'm actually willing to get booked!

-## Hour 2: In forms video, add in timestamps for each carousel item, then set video time to correspond to where the current carousel element is
+### Hour 2: In forms video, add in timestamps for each carousel item, then set video time to correspond to where the current carousel element is

-## Hour 3: On Forms page, set a button for the user to self-assess that they're comfortable with a step of the form, then link that to form progress.
-Add a form progress bar to the home page
+### Hour 3: On Forms page, set a button for the user to self-assess that they're comfortable with a step of the form, then link that to form progress.
+Add a form learning progress bar to the home page

+### Hour 4: Create a level tracker card on the home page, build an algorithm to allow level-ups and improve stats within level using different pages.